cchacons/debox_handles_api_docs/README.md

 ## Support

-For questions or issues with the Debox Handles Embed API, please contact Carlos Chacon (cchakons@gmail.com)
+For questions or issues with the Embed API, please contact the DeBox team.